William J. Beaty 3/1995

 not a property carried by the light.
 If humans could see all the light in

-the infrared spectrum, we would say things like this: "of COURSE the
+the infrared spectrum, we would say things like this: "of course

 and bright light can heat up any surface which absorbs it."